History of Myanmar: 2016–2021

-The new parliament convened on 1 February 2016 and, on 15 March 2016, Htin Kyaw was elected as the first non-military president of the country since the Military coup of 1962.
+The new parliament convened on 1 February 2016 and, on 15 March 2016, Htin Kyaw was elected as the first non-military president of the country since the 1962 coup d'état.
 Aung San Suu Kyi assumed the newly created role of the State Counsellor, a position similar to Prime Minister, on 6 April 2016.

-The resounding victory of Aung San Suu Kyi's National League for Democracy in 2015 general elections has raised hope for a successful transition of Myanmar from a closely held military rule to a free democratic system.
-However, internal political turmoil, crumbling economy and ethnic strife continue to make the transition to democracy a painful one.
+The resounding victory of Aung San Suu Kyi's National League for Democracy in 2015 general elections raised hope for a successful transition of Myanmar from a closely held military rule to a free democratic system.
+However, internal political turmoil, crumbling economy and ethnic strife continued to make the transition to democracy a painful one.
 The 2017 murder of Ko Ni, a prominent Muslim lawyer and a key member of Myanmar's governing National League for Democracy party is seen as a serious blow to the country's fragile democracy.
 Mr. Ko Ni's murder deprived Aung San Suu Kyi of his perspective as an adviser, particularly on reforming Myanmar's military-drafted Constitution and ushering the country to democracy.

 There was a military crackdown against Rohingya that occurred from October 2016 to January 2017, and the second has been occurring since August 2017.
 The crisis forced over a million Rohingya to flee to other countries.
 Most fled to Bangladesh, resulting in the creation of Kutupalong refugee camp, the world's largest refugee camp.

 At the general election on 8 November 2020 the National League for Democracy (NLD) won 396 out of 476 seats in parliament, an even larger margin of victory than in the 2015 election.
 The military's proxy party, the Union Solidarity and Development Party, won only 33 seats.